 Is the Compact Disc Dying?

 These are the best of times and the worst of times to be a CD collector.
 As vinyl LPs continue their resurgence among the hipster audiophile crowd and the rest of the world shifts to streaming music services like Spotify, the humble compact disc has virtually fallen off the pop-cultural radar.
 Mass market retailers are reducing their CD selections drastically and some are getting out of the game altogether.
-Electronics giant Best Buy has already announced that they they will no longer stock CDs in their stores as of Summer 2018, and it's probably only a matter of time before other big-box stores like Target and Wal-Mart follow suit.
+Electronics giant Best Buy has already stopped stocking CDs in their stores as of Summer 2018, and it's probably only a matter of time before other big-box stores like Target and Wal-Mart follow suit.

 However, there is an upside to the Compact Disc's fall from grace.
-As the CD's popularity plummets, people are getting rid of their collections ... which then wind up donated to Goodwill or other thrift shops, where scroungers like myself can scarf them up for bargain prices.
+As the CD's popularity plummets, people are getting rid of their collections.
+These wind up getting donated to Goodwill or other thrift shops, where scroungers like myself can scarf them up for bargain prices.
 I pass a Goodwill store on my way to work, which has become a dependable watering hole for me.
 I try to stop in at least once per week and I've probably picked up at least 100 discs there over the past year or so, for a buck or two apiece.

 Thanks to the thrifts, I've filled quite a few of the long-standing "holes" in my collection, and have also come across some surprisingly rare and hard to find stuff.
 I may not make a big score on every visit, but my batting average has been good enough to keep me coming back.